ClonyPDF home

 A Netherlands visa application can pass through several official bodies, and each one touches the photo at a different stage:

 Because more than one body can be involved, the safest habit is to read the photo instructions on the exact page for your country and visa type rather than assuming a single national rule.
+Direct links to each authority are in the official sources section below.

 How a Netherlands visa application fits the photo in